 Maldives owns the title of the lowest country in the World with an average of only 1.5 meters above sea level.

 The Maldives were a crossroads of the ancient trading routes.
 Today’s Maldivian multiple faces are the fruit of a civilization mix : Indian, African, European, Arabian, Asian…

 The shape of the famous traditional Maldivian boat, the Dhoni, might have been inspired from the ancient Arabian sailing dhow, commonly used as a trading ship in Indian Ocean around the 11th Century.

 Maldives Coins and Money

 Cowry shells can be found by millions in Maldives.
 They were used as units of money during medieval times.
-This is why nowadays shells commonly ornate Maldivian coins and some money bills.
+This is why nowadays shells commonly ornate Maldivian coins.

 Maldivian used to build their houses in coral.
 This traditional housing is now forbidden since Coral Reefs are worldwide protected.
 Many coral houses still can be seen in Male and local islands.

 The drum-based traditional music, Bodu Beru ( meaning big drum) is a reminder of Maldives long relations with East Africa a few centuries ago.
 Bodu Beru music is very rhythmic and can be perceived as transcendental.